Reinterpreting the sunward electron deficit: Implications for solar wind acceleration and core population formation

 Another important aspect of the above results concerns the core population of the electron component of the solar wind.
-It is often assumed that this component consist of the electrons trapped between the outer electrostatic and the inner magnetic mirror reflection points \citep[see e.g.:][]{boldyrev2020,lie-svendsen2000,marsch2006,meyer-vernet1998}, but these reflection points are considered to be global in the sense that the magnetic mirror arises from the global divergence of the magnetic field lines (not the fluctuations) and the electrostatic reflection point is determined by the global properties of the electrostatic field without any influence from magnetic fluctuations. \cite{boldyrev2020} explains the observation that the core electron population moves at a speed that is close to the solar wind speed with a slow collisional energization of this trapped population.
-(When an electron gains parallel velocity in a collision, the associated inner and outer reflection points shift, but the shift of the outer reflection point is larger and thus the electrons on average move away from the Sun).
-Here we have shown another process which may contribute to the formation of the core population.
+It is often assumed that this component consists of electrons trapped between the outer electrostatic and the inner magnetic mirror reflection points \citep[see e.g.:][]{boldyrev2020,lie-svendsen2000,marsch2006,meyer-vernet1998}.
+However, these reflection points are considered global in the sense that the magnetic mirror arises from the global divergence of the main magnetic field lines (not the fluctuations), and the electrostatic reflection point is determined by the global properties of the electrostatic field without any influence from magnetic fluctuations. \cite{boldyrev2020} explains the observation that the core electron population moves at a speed close to that of the solar wind with a slow collisional energization of this trapped population.
+Here, we have presented another process that may contribute to the formation of the core population.
 As the decelerated electrons are caught in the traps formed by magnetic fluctuations, they contribute to a low-energy electron population.
-This population inevitably moves together with the traps.
-Since the magnetic traps move at a speed close to that of the solar wind, this population moves together with the ion component as expected from the electron core.
-Since the properties of magnetic traps are very likely to change from flux-tube to flux-tube, this mechanism can also help to explain the significant changes of core electron properties observed on flux-tube boundaries \citep{borovsky2021}.
+This population moves together with the traps.
+Since the magnetic traps travel at a speed close to that of the solar wind, this low-energy population moves in tandem with the ion component, as expected from the electron core.
+Since magnetic trap characteristics are likely to vary from one flux tube to another, this mechanism may help explain the significant changes observed in core electron properties at flux tube boundaries \citep{borovsky2021}.